HL7/phd/input/intro-notes/StructureDefinition-PhdNumericObservation-notes.md

 As in the PhdBaseObservation profile, an Observation.component element is used to contain the additional information.
 There are five metric attributes that give extra information about numeric-only measurements.

 #### Accuracy
 The Accuracy attribute gives the maximum deviation as an absolute value of the reported measurement from the actual measurement *over the entire range of the measurement*.
 The reported accuracy is, thus, static and does not vary over the range of the measurement.
 It shall be reported if the PHD provides it and it is not corrupted.
-It is in the units of the measurement itself.
+It is reported in the same unit as those of the measurement.
 The entries are as populated as follows:

 |Observation.component element|entry|Additional Information|
 |-